 I hold degrees in both horticulture and landscape architecture and I’m a self taught photographer, shooting for over 20 years now.
 My fine art work has been exhibited and published around the world and is held in both public and private collections.
-If you’d like to know more about my personal work, head to www.tytiahabing.com.
+If you’d like to know more about my personal work, see my CV or check out my exhibition and publishing history, head to www.tytiahabing.com.

 Nature itself is the best physician.